-The next CMPE Open Evening: Wednesday 13th March 2019
+The next CMPE Open Evening: Wednesday the 25th of March 2020

 Due to exceptionally high demand, and to ensure that all schools have the chance to bring students to this unique event, places will be limited to 15 per school.

 Schools will be notified approximately 1 month before booking opens, to allow time to speak to students and get an idea of numbers.
 If you are a teacher who would like your students to participate, please contact CMPE.firstname.lastname@example.org for further information.

 The department works hard to ensure that all areas of Medical Physics are represented, to give students a clear picture of the wide range of jobs available in this sector and where their physics studies can take them.

 Our staff are on hand to answer any questions, and careers and future study advice is also provided by local universities and organisations such as the National School of Healthcare Science and the Institute of Physics and Engineering in Medicine (IPEM).

-As well as the keynote talk, students will also have three short talks and/or demonstrations from Christie staff, talks for this year are yet to be confirmed, but usually relate to the following areas of medical physics:
+Students also had three short talks and/or demonstrations from Christie staff, talks for this year are yet to be confirmed, but usually relate to the following areas of medical physics: